 1. Call a team meeting.
-Now is the time for you and your parents to meet with your agent and manager to seek their advice.
-Make sure they will actively promote you if you decide to pursue auditions during the season.
 If your rep is on the East Coast and you will be heading out west, find out if they have a West Coast office to serve you.
 I do not recommend that unsigned actors head out for pilot season in the hopes of landing an agent when they arrive.
 Many agents are too busy to schedule meetings with new actors at this time.

-2. Choose East or West.
+2. Choose east or west.
 Decide where you will be based.
-According to FilmL.A., roughly half of the pilots made during the season are shot in L.A.
+Roughly half of the pilots made during the season are shot in Los Angeles.
 New York comes in second and may be a viable option if you live on the East Coast.
-There are also pilots produced in smaller cities, though the number in any one outside New York and Los Angeles may be limited.
+There are also pilots produced in smaller cities, though the number in any one outside NYC and L.A. may be limited.